One-way vs Two-Way Video Interview– Everything You Need to Know

 What is a one-way video interview?

-In this interview, you don’t talk to a person.
+In one-way video interview, you don’t talk to a person.
 Instead, candidates answer the questions to an application.
 Their response is recorded with a computer or mobile device’s camera.
 The recruiter analyzes the answers and gives feedback or notifies you for the next round of the process.

 This process is also known as an Asynchronous Interview Process, given the nature of its one-way response against a series of synchronous conversations in the case of a two-way video interview.